iacopPBK/llama.cpp-gfx906/README.md

 **Specialized llama.cpp fork with GFX906 flash attention optimizations for D=128 head dimension models ONLY!**

 This fork is specifically optimized for AMD GFX906 architecture (MI50, MI60, Vega VII) and targets models with **head dimension D=128** (such as Qwen3-30B series).
-The aim of this fork is to be able to run a QWEN30B session with 32K ctx on a single card without loosing too much speed.
+The aim of this fork is to be able to run a QWEN30B session with 32K ctx on a single card without losing too much speed.
 For this reason the fork won't work with smaller models (you can check the huggingface model sheet for key and value lengths).

 ---